-Quadruplet Brothers All Get Into Harvard And Yale
+Quadruplet Brothers ALL Get into Harvard and Yale

 The reason for such a feeling of shock was that of the few thousand students granted entry to these elite schools for the upcoming freshman year, four were brothers — quadruplets.

 Nigel, Zach, Aaron, and Nick Wade were each waiting to hear from the schools they applied for when Nick checked his phone during track practice and saw that he had received acceptance emails from the schools.
-Unable to contain his excitement, he immediately alerted his three brothers, who were also at track practice — Aaron was in the locker room, Nigel was stretching, and Zach was too focused on doing exercises to be thinking about email.
+Unable to contain his excitement, he immediately alerted his three brothers, who were also at track practice — Aaron was in the locker room, Nigel was stretching and Zach was too focused on doing exercises to be thinking about email.

 Zach wanted to wait until practice was over to check his email, but the brothers were too wired up to allow that.
 They checked their emails and convinced Zach to look at his as well.
-That’s when they discovered that they were all given the green light to attend both schools in the fall.
+That’s when they discovered that they were all given the green light to attend both schools in the Fall.

 “Honestly, to have one child from a family be accepted to a school like this is amazing, but for all four to be accepted — I just don’t, I don’t know how it happened,” said Zach.